whensungoesdown/icache/README.md

 -----------------------
 16KB L1 instruction cache

-The L1 icache is 2-way set associative with a 32-byte (256-bit) line size, line fill block is also 32-byte.
-There are 256 sets in each cacheand each set contains two ways.
+The L1 icache is 2-way set associative with a 32-byte (256-bit) line size, and the line fill buffer (subblocking) is also 32-byte.
+There are 256 sets in each cache and each set contains two ways.
 Cache lines are fetched from main memory using a burst bus transaction of four quadwords (64-bit).

 32-byte x 256-set x 2-way = 16KB